rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 Incremental compilation is off by default for release builds, so few production builds should be affected (only users who may have opted in).

+Miscompilations that can arise from the bugs in incremental compilation generate incorrect code in final artifacts, essentially producing malformed binaries, which means that in theory any behavior is possible.
+In practice we are currently only aware of one particular known miscompilation, but bugs due to incremental are notoriously hard to track down: users frequently simply rebuild after some light editing if they see unexpected results from their binaries, and this often causes sufficient recompilation to fix the bug(s).

 This post is going to: